Every Elementary Higher Topos has a Natural Number Object: The Loop Space of the Circle

 \begin{exone} Let $F: I \to \E$ be the final diagram.
 This means that $F$ factors through the map $1_\E: * \to \E$ that maps the point to the final object in $\E$.
-In this case a Cartesian diagram $G: I \to \E$ over $F$ is a diagram that lifts to a diagram $G: I' \to \E$.
-Here $I'$ is the groupoidification of the category $I$. \end{exone}
+In this case a Cartesian diagram $G: I \to \E$ over $F$ is a diagram that lifts to a diagram $G: I^{grpd} \to \E$ (\cref{Subsec Notation}). \end{exone}

-The projection map $(\E^I_{/F})^{Cart} \to \E$ is a right fibration, meaning that it models a contravariant functor in spaces (for a detailed discussion of right fibrations see \cite{Ra17a}).
+The projection map $(\E^I_{/F})^{Cart} \to \E$ is a right fibration, meaning that it models a contravariant functor in spaces (for a detailed discussion of right fibrations see \cite{lurie2009htt,rasekh2017left,riehlverity2018elements}).
 We are finally in a position to state the descent condition we need.

 \begin{theone} The right fibration $(\E^I_{/F})^{Cart} \to \E$ is representable.
 Concretely the map $id: F \to F$ is a final object in $(\E^I_{/F})^{Cart}$.
-The object $F$ maps to $colim_I F$ in $\E$.
+The object $F$ maps to $\colim_I F$ in $\E$.
 This implies that we have an equivalence of right fibrations

 \end{theone}